The contraceptive vaginal ring

 While serious risks are extremely rare in healthy women, when using NuvaRing® it is important to note the following:

-A rare but very serious complication occuring when blood clots form in major blood vessels.
+A rare but very serious complication occurring when blood clots form in major blood vessels.
 It is important to recognise the warning signs and seek immediate medical help if any of the following are experienced:

 - sudden severe chest pains